Moss Roof Treatment

 High Pressure Cleaning is conducted at 4000psi which is very strong, and this can cause damage to the roof surface.
 It is best to avoid this process unless you are painting the roof afterwards (generally on cement tiled roofs and Colorbond).

-Though pressure cleaning gives the instant clean look, moss spores can still remain on the surface and start to regrow within a matter of months.
+While pressure cleaning gives the instant clean look, moss spores can still remain on the surface and start to regrow within a matter of months.

 Below are the issues that can occur when high pressure cleaning roofs . . .